milankinen/livereactload/examples/05-build-systems/README.md

 In addition, `var lrload = require('livereactload')` has the following methods:

+### .monitor(bundleFilePath, [{displayNotification: <boolean>}])

+Starts monitoring the given bundle file changes and sends a reloading event every time when change occurs. **This is the preferred method to use!** If (optional) `displayNotification` is set to `true`, then a desktop notification is sent every time when bundle file changes.
+`node-notifier` module is used for notifications.

+    lrload.monitor('static/bundle.js', {displayNotification: true})

 ### .listen([reload-event-port = 4474], [notify-event-port = 4475])

 Starts a WebSocket server that sends reload events to the clients.
 If